SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for a **recent version of emscripten** (will try to keep this up to date).
 - Support for **ES3 shaders** (WebGL2).

-Only supported/tested on Windows 10 with latest Firefox and Chrome based browsers.
+Supported/tested on Windows 10 with latest Firefox and Chrome based browsers.
 Other platforms/browsers may either not work or have performance/graphical issues.

 Some other changes were also made to try and make a better out of the box experience: